helpers/handlebars-helpers/README.md

+## How Handlebars Helpers Work
+Handlebars.js ships with some built-in helpers, such as `{{#each}}`, `{{#if}}` and `{{#unless}}`.
+Here is how helpers work:

+* A Handlebars helper call is a simple identifier, followed by zero or more parameters (separated by space).
+* Each parameter is a Handlebars expression.
+* Handlebars helpers can be accessed from any context in a template.

+[Handlebars.js](https://github.com/wycats/handlebars.js) is currently the default template library for [assemble](http://github.com/assemble/assemble).

+### Creating Helpers

+> Contributions welcome!
+Please consider adding your own helpers to this library.

+Handlebars is advantageous over other templating libraries when it comes to creating your own custom helpers.
+Just register your function into Handlebars with the `Handlebars.registerHelper` method, and that helper will be available to any template you compile afterwards.

+Handlebars allows two different kinds of helpers:

+* **Expression helpers** are basically regular functions that take the name of the helper and the helper function as arguments.
+Once an expression helper is registered, it can be called anywhere in your templates, then Handlebars takes the expression's return value and writes it into the template.
+* **Block helpers** There are a few block helpers included by default with Handlebars, `{{#each}}`, `{{#if}}` and `{{#unless}}`.
+Custom block helpers are registered the same way as exptression helpers, but the difference is that Handlebars will pass the contents of the block compiled into a function to the helper.

+Also, if you use Assemble be sure to visit the [assemble docs](https://github.com/assemble/assemble/wiki/Helpers) to learn about registering custom helpers.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using Grunt.